Skip to main content

 How It Works

-Fidbek follows the same conceptual flow on iOS, Android, and Flutter:
+Fidbek follows the same conceptual flow on React Native, Expo, iOS, Android, and Flutter:

 1. SDK is configured during app startup.